 If you’ve been following this blog recently, you may have noticed that a lot of my posts this year have been about aspects of brokenness, about parts of myself dying (such as my understanding, my strength, my “good girl” status, and my pride).
 I keep thinking I am out of the wilderness, that I’ve gained the clarity I needed, that the sadness has passed, but then another wave hits.

-I’m learning to embrace the struggle, because it means God is changing even more of me––and I do want to be changed.
-I want to be rid of my fear, bitterness, shame, and anxiety––all the negative things I’ve been carrying that are not from Him.
+I’m learning to embrace the struggle, because it means God is changing even more of me, and I do want to be changed.
+I want to be rid of my fear, bitterness, shame, and anxiety, all the negative things I’ve been carrying that are not from God.
 I want to be free.

 It’s not an easy process, and I’m far from done.
-But here are some things I’m learning that I want to pass on to you in your process:
+But here are some things I’m learning that I wanted to share:

 1. Grieving is important.
 Don’t skip the grieving process.